-Chatbots are among the cutting-edge topics that various companies currently are discussing to implement.
-They can help your business stepping forward in marketing, sales, customer service, HR and in several other fields by making them a helpful and brilliant experience your customers will interact with.
+Chatbots are among the cutting-edge technologies companies are discussing to implement.
+They can help your business stepping forward in marketing, sales, customer service, HR, and several other fields by making them a helpful and brilliant experience your customers will interact with.
 As people are using messenger apps more than social media networks the messenger app is now the new place to be - if you want to make it easy for your customers to get in contact with you.

 “Bots are the new apps.”

 Microsoft CEO Satya Nadella

 Use cases like smarter product finders, FAQ or HR-Recruiting are just simple but effective first ideas for many companies – while the inspiration for use cases of all kinds is endless.

 Things to know before selecting a chatbot for your business

 Recognizing that chatbots can be a big deal for your business it needs no explanation that you will need a structured approach to realize your first chatbot that serves your business.
 Here are some important headlines you should deal with and questions you should be able to answer.